 According to charging documents, Lisa Joe Vanderlinden is a Licensed Practical Nurse who provided nursing services to the Children's Justice Center and provided fostering services for several years.

-Deputies responded to the woman's home in Duchesne County on August 5 on report of a deceased child, documents state, and they found a 2-year-old boy dead with multiple bruises on his face.
+Deputies responded to the woman's home in Duchesne County on August 5 on report of a deceased child, documents state, and deputies found a 2-year-old boy dead with multiple bruises on his face.

 A medical examination found numerous bruises and cuts on the boy's body as well as internal injuries that experts say led to the boy's death.